afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

 You may set a custom **display name** for all devices sharing the given VID and PID.
 If you clear the display name, a generic one will show on the next computer reboot.
 **Be warned: you could rename other non-related devices**.

+Windows computers require the device to be removed from the Bluetooth control panel then paired again after any change to the VID/PID.